lukepuplett/notes/gcp/artifact-registry.md

 - Specify version on push and pull.
 - Can have >0 tags.

-Important - When a tag is supplied, latest is not applied so pulling latest may pull some old version.
+**Important** - On push, when a tag is supplied, latest is not applied (as it may have been before when not supplying a tag) so pulling `latest` may pull some old version that was previously pushed without a tag.

 ### Manifests